For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 About this Work

 Thomas Girtin (1874–1960) and David Loshak record another untraced view of Corfe Castle, which again has not been photographed (Girtin and Loshak, 1954, p.207).
 The work is recorded as being larger than the standard size of the watercolours made for Moore (‘8 × 12 ½ in’ (20.3 × 31.8 cm)) and it did not come from the family collection, having first been recorded in the possession of the artist’s son, Thomas Calvert Girtin (1801–74).
-The watercolour was seen by Thomas Girtin when it was sold in 1914 by Palser after apparently being bought from the collection of Ida Johanna Hog Rogge (née Girtin, 1834–1925) (Documents: 1914), but at this distance in time it is not possible to support his attribution of the work to Girtin other than to note that because Thomas Calvert Girtin acquired most of his father’s works on the open market, his ownership of a watercolour is no guarantee of its authenticity.
+The watercolour was seen by Thomas Girtin when it was sold in 1914 by J. Palser & Sons after apparently being bought from the collection of Ida Johanna Hog Rogge (née Girtin, 1834–1925) (Documents: 1914), but at this distance in time it is not possible to support his attribution of the work to Girtin other than to note that because Thomas Calvert Girtin acquired most of his father’s works on the open market, his ownership of a watercolour is no guarantee of its authenticity.

 by Greg Smith